-I have been asked to address the subject of "what may Jews learn from Christians", but I would like to commence by making some general comments on learning from other religious tradition/s, before addressing the specific relationship that I have been asked to focus upon.
+I would like to make some general comments on "learning from the other" religious tradition/s, before addressing the specific learning that I have been asked to focus upon; namely, what Jews may learn from Christians.

 As we all know there are those within our Faith Traditions who are not interested in and even opposed to dialogue.
 I think that is a pity - it generally reflects a sense of insecurity in the wider human cultural context.
-As I discovered personally, the interreligious encounter enormously broadens one"s spiritual vistas.
+As I discovered personally, the interreligious encounter enormously broadens one's spiritual vistas.
 Many of those opposed to dialogue (to their own loss), believe that there is nothing worth learning about outside their own Traditions.
 There are also those who are fearful that dialogue may undermine specific Faith commitment.
-However while all real living encounter involves "risk" (which is not at all necessarily a negative thing), I believe that interreligious encounter actually strengthens the commitments of those who are truly and knowledgeably rooted in their respective Traditions.
-In requiring one to be able to define and articulate one"s own commitments, one deepens one"s self understanding.
+However while all real living encounter involves "risk" (which is not at all necessarily a negative thing); I believe that interreligious encounter actually strengthens the commitments of those who are truly and knowledgeably rooted in their respective Traditions.
+In requiring one to be able to define and articulate one's own commitments, one deepens one's self understanding.

 But there is also a popular approach, even amongst many interfaith practitioners themselves, which in my opinion, prevents a deeper learning about one another.
-This is the popular tendency towards a minimalization of difference, to the point of viewing all religions as basically the same in essence, if that essence is distinguished from what is portrayed as the superficial in the different religions.
+This is the popular tendency towards a minimilization of difference, to the point of viewing all religions as basically the same in essence, if that essence is distinguished from what is portrayed as the superficial in the different religions.
 In my opinion this approach itself is superficial and sometimes is a form of cultural arrogance: but it is not an especially helpful approach if we really want to seriously learn from one another.
 Certainly we are able to discern important shared values and principles in the different religious traditions, but these do not make us all the same!
 When I say that this approach may manifest cultural arrogance, I mean that in stating that we are all basically the same, I am making my own subjective understanding of my own faith tradition/heritage, the sole criterion for a positive value judgment of others.
 That in fact is a reflection of the paucity of my own horizons, curiosity and openness, if I can only appreciate and respect those who are very much like me.
 Actually I am thereby minimalizing the value of the very diversity of the Divine Universe of human society and its various forms of spiritual expression.